FortiEDR

 Solution

 The IoT Device scanning feature scans networks local to the Collector to discover non-workstation devices, such as printers, cameras, and more.
 In some cases, despite configuring IoT Device Scanning, no results are found.
-This can happen because:
+The following points will help explain how IoT Device Discovery works, as well as explain the conditionsunder which it will not run.

 1. At least five Collectors reside in the same subnet with the same external (e.g. WAN) IP address.